C4IROcean/odp-sdk-python/README.md

 - Example Notebook Marine Regions shows how users can join Marine Regions data to the WOD data

 ## WOD
-The World Ocean Database is a National Centers for Environmental (NCEI) product and International Oceanographic Data and Information Exchange (IODE) project which provides a composite of publicly available ocean profile data, both historic and recent.
+The data available through the Python SDK is gathered from the World Ocean Database.
+The World Ocean Database which is a National Centers for Environmental (NCEI) product and International Oceanographic Data and Information Exchange (IODE) project which provides a composite of publicly available ocean profile data, both historic and recent.
 It consists of over thousands of datasets consisting of millions of water temperatures, salinity, oxygen, and nutrient profiles (1,2).

 ## Data Organization in WOD and definitions